 Our Stories are collections of snaps submitted by different Snapchatters in the community, collected and categorized.
 Our Stories capture a place, event or topic from different points of view.

-Another big difference between Our Stories and other stories is the lifespan of stories.
-Instead of being visible for just 24 hours, it can last "much longer," according to Snapchat, making it all the appeal for your blog marketing efforts if you can crack the code to get featured by Snapchat.
+Another major difference between Nos Stories and other stories is their lifespan.
+Instead of being visible for only 24 hours, they can last "much longer," according to Snapchat, making them a valuable asset for your blog marketing efforts if you can crack the code to be featured by Snapchat.

 Promote your blog posts on your stories